Radar

 ADOPTTRIALASSESSHOLD

-The radar categorizes key technological trends and tools into four main quadrants: Infrastructure & xOps, Data & Analytics Platforms, ML & Data Science, and Apps & Visualisation.
+The radar categorizes key technological trends and tools into four main quadrants: Infrastructure & xOps, Data & Analytics Platforms, ML & Data Science, and GenAI.
 Additionally, we have ranked these trends and tool by how confidently we would recommend them to our customers.

 Adopt: We believe the industry should embrace these technology trends and tools.
 We incorporate them into our projects and see them as suitable for most of the Enterprises.